zogar1993/jsonkraken/README.md

 ## Why should you care?

-  - If you are looking to map POJOs, then this may not be for you.
+* If you are looking to map POJOs, then this may not be for you.
- - If *obj.getJsonObject("captain").getJsonString("name")* does not seem really verbose to you and does not make you want to cry, then your time is better spent elsewhere.
+* If *obj.getJsonObject("captain").getJsonString("name")* does not seem really verbose to you and does not make you want to cry, then your time is better spent elsewhere.
--On the other hand, if you prefer *obj["captain"]["name"].cast\<String\>()* you may want to keep reading.
+* On the other hand, if you prefer *obj["captain"]["name"].cast\<String\>()* you may want to keep reading.

 ## Why another JSON parsing library?

-- Flexibility: Not being focused on mapping JSON to predefined entities but to dinamically access any field is great for some uses.
+* Flexibility: Not being focused on mapping JSON to predefined entities but to dinamically access any field is great for some uses.
 Maybe an entity is too much work for your needs, or like in my case, the entity you are trying to map is a construct which does not exist until runtime.
-- Kotlin Friendly: Using get and set operators in Kotlin is as idiomatic as I can imagine it to be, untainted by verbose semantics.
+* Kotlin Friendly: Using get and set operators in Kotlin is as idiomatic as I can imagine it to be, untainted by verbose semantics.
-- Lightweightness: Is this a word?
+* Lightweightness: Is this a word?
 The thing is it is as light as I could think it to be.
-- Performance: Ok now, not to say other JSON parsers are not optimized, but i have seen only a few take into consideration that Java is a garbage ~~collected~~ language.
+* Performance: Ok now, not to say other JSON parsers are not optimized, but i have seen only a few take into consideration that Java is a garbage ~~collected~~ language.
 Its low level implications sometimes elude proper consideration.
-- Possibility: I could, I did.
+* Possibility: I could, I did.

 ## Getting Started